Skip to content

 lua

--- Set building data
+-- Set building data (creates dictionary if needed)

 local success = PlayerState.SetInDict(player, "Plot.Buildings", "House", {